Multipass Tutorial - macOS

 Congratulations, you’ve got your first instance!

-This instance is great for when we just need a quick Ubuntu VM, but let’s say we want a more customised instance.
-Multipass has us covered there too!
+This instance is great for when you just need a quick Ubuntu VM, but let’s say you want a more customised instance, how can you do that?
+Multipass has you covered there too.

 Exercise 1: